Machine Translation (MT): Your 2023 Guide to the Basics

 What is machine translation?

-Machine translation in its purest form is language translation performed by a computer, without any help from a human.
+Machine translation in its purest form is language translation performed by a computer using neural generative AI technology, without any help from a human.

 How does machine translation work?